Last year’s goal-scoring woes look to have followed the Flyers into preseason

 “He’s a coach’s dream,” Laperrière said of the younger Cates.
 “He does everything right.
 Doesn’t cheat.
 He plays the right way.
 And coachable.
 How can you not like a guy like that.
 I don’t know Torts much, but I know every coach likes players like that.”

-Oft-injured winer Wade Allison has also impressed despite serving 17 minutes of penalty time in the preseason opener.
+Oft-injured winger Wade Allison also has impressed despite serving 17 minutes of penalty time in the preseason opener.
 On Wednesday, Allison tied for the team lead in shots on goal with three and was moved up to the first line as a reward.
 The energetic Allison took full advantage of that chance, creating the turnover that led to the Flyers’ lone goal.

 On the other hand, some of the other younger players have failed to fire.
-Center Morgan Frost, 23, has had an up-and-down camp, as he has displayed play-making ability, but he’s also been too slow to act in certain situations.
+Center Morgan Frost, 23, has had an up-and-down camp, as he has displayed playmaking ability, but he’s also been too slow to act in certain situations.
 Meanwhile, winger Owen Tippett (one shot on goal through two games) has yet to get going offensively.
-Tyson Foerster had five shots on goal in his first game but is also yet to find the back of the net with any of his preseason chances.
+Tyson Foerster had five shots on goal in his first game but also has yet to find the back of the net.

 » READ MORE: I’ve missed enough’: Wade Allison is ready to put his injuries behind him, do the dirty work for Flyers